Definition :

 2. Loan Recovery & Debt Collection

-Financial institutions use demand notices as a standard step in debt collection, warning borrowers before initiating legal proceedings.
+Financial institutions use notices as a standard step in debt collection, warning borrowers before initiating legal proceedings.

 3. Breach of Contract Cases